 Teach, Learn, Share

 If you're staying with me, feel free to weed through my extensive library.
 I primarily own non-fiction books on Canadian and American politics, feminism, history, economics, and psychology.
-I'm also currently building a collection of Young Adult fiction, which I frequently find to be better-written and more nuanced than many novels targeted at adults.
+I've also started to build a small collection of Young Adult fiction, and recommendations are always welcome.

 What I Can Share with Hosts

 Countries I’ve Visited

-Belgium, Bulgaria, Estonia, Finland, Germany, Hungary, Iceland, Ireland, Latvia, Lithuania, Macedonia, Mexico, Netherlands, Peru, Poland, Portugal, Turkey, United States
+Belgium, Bulgaria, Estonia, Finland, Germany, Guatemala, Hungary, Iceland, Ireland, Latvia, Lithuania, Macedonia, Mexico, Netherlands, Peru, Poland, Portugal, Turkey, United States

 Countries I’ve Lived In